 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Generac Holdings (GNRC)

-/EIN News/ -- NEW YORK, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the Eastern District of Wisconsin on behalf of all persons or entities who purchased Generac Holdings, Inc. securities (“Generac” or “Company”) (NYSE: GNRC) between April 29, 2021 and November 1, 2022, inclusive (the “Class Period”).
+NEW YORK, Dec.
+02, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the Eastern District of Wisconsin on behalf of all persons or entities who purchased Generac Holdings, Inc. securities ("Generac" or "Company") GNRC between April 29, 2021 and November 1, 2022, inclusive (the "Class Period").

 According to the Complaint, defendants made false and/or misleading statements and/or failed to disclose that (1) Generac and its senior executives concealed from investors a defective component at the core of Generac's solar power products, namely the "SnapRS", which was intended as a safety device to shut down solar devices in certain dangerous situations, but instead it would overheat, melt and, in some cases, start fires; (2) defendants knew that the SnapRS installed in thousands of homes were defective and dangerous and had led to numerous consumers complaints; (3) instead of warning investors and consumers, defendants concealed this information, made minor modifications to SnapRS that failed; (4) Generac also misled investors about its financial condition by failing to account for its liability for warranty claims arising from the defective SnapRS and by misrepresenting its warranty liability, Generac also overstated its earnings throughout the Class Period, and falsely assured investors that the Company's financial statements were prepared in accordance with Generally Accepted Accounting Principles ("GAAP").